yr7000/Save-Money/README.md

 - Login and Signup
 - Dark theme
-- Add and delte the transactions
+- Add and delete the transactions
 - classified transactions based on sent or received

 ## Tech stack